qbixmex/Journal-App/README.md

 # Journal App

-This project is Udemy Tutorial from Fernando Herrera.
+This project is made with ReactJs, Typescript connected to Firebase and Cloudinary.

 ## Available Scripts